Towns in Alaska

 But the Civil War broke out in the United States and stalled talks with Russia.

-Of course now, we all know that towns in Alaska have been settled because of natural riches including coal, gold and later, oil.
-And of course thriving fishing, and timber industries.
+Many towns in Alaska came into existence because of natural riches including coal, gold and later, oil.
+And of course there are many thriving fishing and timber industries.
 Seward's purchase turned out to be a smart move.

 “I’ve learned a lot about my hometown of Anchorage, and you’ve jogged memories of things I haven’t thought about for years.
 I can only say YAY!”
 Juanita.